benny-dreamly/mow/worlds/lego_star_wars_tcs/docs/en_Lego Star Wars The Complete Saga.md

 #### Episode 1 door in new save files

-When starting a new save file and connecting to the Archipelago server, the door to Episode 1 will start, and remain unlocked until you re-enter the main room of the Cantina.
+When starting a new save file and connecting to the MultiworldGG server, the door to Episode 1 will start, and remain unlocked until you re-enter the main room of the Cantina.

 ### Starting Characters